48at9vev-code/Spotify-Tracks-Dataset-CI_Team-2/README.md

 | **'track_genre'** | **Saved in a different file for analysis** | **Aid Dashboard** |

 ## **8\.
 Key insights and Next Steps**
+- The largest number of tracks belong to rock, pop, metal and Brazilian.
+- The majority of tracks have a high trend towards high energy and exhibit high loudness.
+- The majority of tracks contain vocal rather than instrumental
+- The majority of tracks are studio based and not live recordings.
+- Most popular genres include hip-hop, chill and sad
+- Genres with the highest hit rate include indie, reggae and hip -hop (more than 10% of tracks reaching >70)
+- The most popular songs however are likely to be live recordings.
+-
 ## **7\.
 How to Run the Project Locally**

 **Clone the Repository**